GeospatialCentroid/Daucus/content.md

 ## Current Content

 ## Summary of the run
-*Current version* : 2024-06-06
+*Current version* : 2024-07-02

 **Changes**

 - Run summary
-  - include all the species
+  - some text editing
+  - updated spacing on figures
+  - added two ERS gap maps

 - individual model summary
   - should be one for every species
+  - some text editing
-  -
+  - updated spacing on figures

 **changes to come**

-- Adding an ERSex map to the Genus level summary
-- Adding an ERSin map to the geneus level summary
 - Include the non modeled species in the box plot elements
+- PCA plot within the box plot summary document